aksh-ai/object-tracking/README.md

 Grab a green ball and show it in front of the camera, wait for the tracker to detect the object and press `t` to start training the tracker to detect and track the particular object.

+Press `c` to clear the lines drawn on the GUI window while tracking the ball.

 **Note:** To be updated.